Early Life and Education of Deion Sanders: A Complete Timeline

 2015: Head Coach for Triple A Academy

-In 2015, Deion Sanders was hired as the head coach for Triple A Academy.
+In 2015, Deion Sanders was hired as the head coach for Triple A Academy, where he coached for two seasons.

-In 2015, Prime Prep Academy, co-founded by Deion Sanders, shut down due to financial mismanagement and debt.
+In 2015, Prime Prep Academy, co-founded by Deion Sanders, shut down due to a lack of focus on academics, poor management, and accumulated debt.

 On January 21, 2017, Deion Sanders and his girlfriend Tracey Edmonds were featured on an episode of Tiny House Nation.